finos/rune-dsl/documentation/documentation.rst

 One of the first challenges of expressing regulatory rules for the financial domain is to organise the content of the regulatory framework that mandates these rules.
 The financial industry is a global, highly regulated industry, where a single line of business or activity may operate across multiple jurisdictions and regulatory regimes.
 The applicable regulations can span thousands of pages of legal text with intricate cross-references.

+Syntax
+""""""

-To organise such regulatory content within a model, the Rosetta DSL supports a number of key concepts that allow to refer to specific documents, their content and who owns them as direct model components.
-See `document reference hierarchy <#document-reference-hierarchy-label>`_ for more information.
+To organise such regulatory content within a model, the Rosetta DSL supports a number of syntax components that allow to refer to specific documents, their content and who owns them as direct model components.
+Those components are defined in the `document reference hierarchy <#document-reference-hierarchy-label>`_ section.

 Report Definition
 ^^^^^^^^^^^^^^^^^